manchenkoff/nuxt-auth-sanctum/README.md

 ### Configuration

-Here is the full example of the default module configuration:
+Here is the full example of the module configuration:

 ```ts
 baseUrl: 'http://localhost:80', // Laravel API